Lifestyle Lenses at NSEA

 Can a multifocal IOL be implanted in just one eye?

-All cataract surgeries are done on only a single eye.
-If the patient has cataracts in both eyes, the second procedure is scheduled a few weeks later to allow the first eye to fully heal.
+All cataract surgeries are performed on one eye at a time.
+If the patient needs cataract surgery in both eyes, the second procedure is scheduled a few weeks later to allow the first eye to fully heal.

 Most people develop cataracts in both eyes, but they often don’t develop at the same rate.
 Some patients have one eye with a well-developed cataract and their other eye has a clear natural lens or only an early cataract.
 In this case, the patient may only need to have cataract surgery on one eye, and a multifocal IOL will be a great way to improve their vision.
 The premium IOL will act like the other natural lens, providing the ability to focus at all the different sight ranges.
 Plus, the vision will be crystal clear, which will be a nice change after living with the increasing cloudiness in the eye with the advanced cataract.